Redevelopment and PURA

 What Is Redevelopment?

-Redevelopment is a process specifically authorized under the Colorado Urban Renewal Law allowing Pueblo and other local governments throughout the state to rebuild and revitalize their communities.
-In Pueblo, PURA uses redevelopment to address sites within communities that once served productive uses but have deteriorated or are vacant or under-utilized and need assistance to become viable areas of the community.
-To accomplish redevelopment, PURA forms partnerships with private entities and public-sectors while using tax increment financing (TIF), a tool available only to redevelopment agencies to breathe new life into these sites.
-As a result, the entire community benefits from the creation of new housing, retail, jobs and tax revenues.
+PURA forms partnerships with private entities and public sectors to accomplish redevelopment while using tax increment financing (TIF).
+TIF is a tool available to redevelopment agencies to breathe new life into these sites.
+As a result, the community benefits from creating new housing, retail, jobs, and tax revenues.
 In Colorado, more than 30 municipalities have adopted local redevelopment plans.

 Why is redevelopment important to Pueblo’s future?